NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 The IMU has caused us significant problems in the past.
 Be careful with it.
 You should read both the datasheet and the SMD tech note (look for `IMU_*` in `QuadClass-Resources/Datasheets`).

-- Use the footprint reference we created for the IMU `QuadClass-Resources/Datasheets/IMU_LSM6DSOX_Dimensions.pdf` to create the footprint.
+- The main datasheet for the IMU is missing a value for the footprint.
+Use the footprint reference we created for the IMU `QuadClass-Resources/Datasheets/IMU_LSM6DSOX_Dimensions.pdf` to create the footprint.
 Use same orientation.
 - There should be no metal under the IMU.
 To enforce this, you should do the following
   1. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `tRestrict` that fills most of the space in under the footprint, but does not overlap any of the pins.
   2. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `bRestrict` that covers the entire footprint.